 All types of anemia are first diagnosed with a blood test.
-A complete blood count (CBC) will show if you have low levels of RBCs, WBCs, and platelets.
+A complete blood count (CBC) will show if you have low levels of RBCs, WBCs, or platelets.

-Once anemia is diagnosed, its cause must be determined.
+Once anemia is diagnosed, it’s important to determine its cause.
 If your doctor suspects aplastic anemia, you may need a bone marrow biopsy.
 A needle will be inserted into your hip bone to collect the marrow.
 The sample will be examined to see how many stem cells are present.

 Your doctor will classify your idiopathic aplastic anemia as acute or chronic.
-Acute cases come on suddenly.
-They are quite severe.
-Your condition is likely to worsen quickly.
+Acute cases come on suddenly and they are quite severe.
 Chronic cases develop more slowly.
-However, they are just as—if not more—difficult to treat.
+However, they are just as difficult to treat.

 Treatment depends on the severity of your condition.
-Some mild forms don’t require treatment.
-However, many moderate cases require blood and platelet transfusions.
+Some mild forms of aplastic anemia don’t require treatment.
+Stopping a medication or staying away from possible chemicals may be recommended.
+Many moderate cases require blood and platelet transfusions.
 Transfusions are generally necessary for acute cases.

 Bone marrow transplants can be used to treat severe cases.
-This technique replaces your stem cells with those from a donor.
-It works best in patients under 40 years who have sibling donors.
+This procedure replaces your stem cells with those from a donor.
+The treatment works best in people under 40 years who have sibling donors.

 Severe and acute idiopathic aplastic anemia can be fatal.
 Proper treatment is key.
-Younger patients have the best survival rates.
-They generally respond well to treatment.
+Younger people have the best survival rates, as they generally respond well to treatment.

 Potential treatment complications include: